William Alison: Life

 Alison was born in Boroughmuirhead on 12 November 1790, eldest son of Dorothea Gregory and Reverend Archibald Alison, the elder brother of the advocate Archibald Alison; and godson of Laura Pulteney, 1st Countess of Bath.
-In his youth he climbed Mont Blanc and other mountains as a pastime.
+In his youth he climbed Mont Blanc and other mountains.
 He entered the University of Edinburgh in 1803, and studied under his father's friend Dugald Stewart, and for a time was expected to follow a career in philosophy rather than medicine.
 In 1811 he graduated as a physician.

 In 1814 he opened the New Town Dispensary at 4 East James Street, at the east end of the city's New Town.

 His academic career was impressive.
 He became a Professor of Medical Jurisprudence in 1820.
 From 1822 to 1842 he lectured in the Institutes of Medicine.
 From 1842 to 1856 he lectured in the Theory of Physic.

 His Edinburgh townhouse was at 43 Heriot Row in the Edinburgh's Second New Town.

 In 1821 he was elected a member of the Aesculapian Club.
+In 1821 Alison was also elected a member of the Harveian Society of Edinburgh and served as President in 1834.
 He was President of the Royal College of Physicians 1836–8, a Fellow of the Society of Antiquaries, President of the Medico-Chirurgical Society in 1833, and Vice President of the Royal Society of Edinburgh 1842–59.

 His uncle was Professor James Gregory and his cousin was Professor William Gregory.